Fractional CMO

 How is this different from a full-time CMO hire?

 Cost structure and commitment.
 Full-time CMO is 6-month equity + base + signing + benefits, often $400K-$600K total comp first year, with a 12-18 month equity vesting cliff.
-SF-5 is $15,000-$20,000/month with no equity, no benefits load, no severance risk.
+Fractional CMO is $15,000-$20,000/month with no equity, no benefits load, no severance risk.
 It is the right format when the team is not ready to commit to permanent senior hire but needs senior strategic ownership now.

 What does 'embedded' actually mean?